31 July 2015Share

 Professor Paul Frick, University Distinguished Professor and Chair of the Department of Psychology, University of New Orleans and Professor of Education and Arts, Learning Sciences Institute Australia, Australian Catholic University

 Dr. Frick has published over 180 manuscripts in either edited books or peer-reviewed publications and he is the author of 6 additional books and test manuals.
-A continuing line of research focuses on understanding the different pathways through which youth develop severe antisocial behavior and aggression and the implications of this research for assessment, treatment, and public policy.
+A continuing line of research focuses on understanding the different pathways through which youth develop severe antisocial behaviour and aggression and the implications of this research for assessment, treatment, and public policy.
 His work has been funded by the National Institute of Mental Health, Office of Juvenile Justice and Delinquency Prevention, and the John T. and Catherine D. MacArthur Foundation.
 In 2004, he was awarded an Honorary Doctorate from Orebro University in Orebro, Sweden in recognition of his research contributions in psychology.
 In 2008, he received the MacArthur Foundation’s Champion for Change in Juvenile Justice Award for the state of Louisiana.
 Dr. Frick was awarded the 2015 Robert D. Hare Lifetime Achievement Award from the Society for the Scientific Study of Psychopathy.
 Dr. Frick has been the President of the Society for the Scientific Study of Psychopathy (2009-2011) and the editor of the Journal of Clinical Child and Adolescent Psychology (2007-2011), the official journal of Division 53 of the American Psychological Association which is the Society of Clinical Child and Adolescent Psychology.
 Dr. Frick also was a member of the American Psychiatric Association’s DSM-V Workgroup for ADHD and the Disruptive Behavior Disorders (2007-2012).